JeremyHeleine/WP-Photo-Sphere/README.md

 By default, the dimensions are 560 x 315 pixels but you can change that in the options page (in the Settings menu).

 You can also choose different dimensions for each panorama using the attributes width and height.
-For example: `[sphere 42 width="200" height="400"]`.
+For example: `[sphere 42 width="200" height="400"]` or `[sphere 42 width="50%" height="300"]`.

+A maximum width can also be given with the attribute max_width, for example: `[sphere 42 width="700" max_width="80%"]`.
+Its default value can be changed in the options page.

 By default, panoramas are automatically animated after 2000 milliseconds, but you can change this with the anim_after attribute.
 You can also deactivate the animation with the value -1.
 For example: `[sphere 42 anim_after="5000"]` or `[sphere 42 anim_after="-1"]`.